Montessori Learning by Class Level

 The Little Stars classroom is where our youngest students reside.
 A big part of being a toddler involves learning to care for oneself, and the teachers at this level emphasize independence, assisting the toddlers in learning to dress, wash their hands and faces, use the toilet, and keep track of their personal belongings.
 All of these practical life skills are important components of our Little Stars curriculum.

-The first thing I hear when I walk up to the classroom is singing.
-A child is sitting by the restroom singing as he waits his turn to wash his hands before snack time.
+The first thing one hears when walking up to the classroom is singing.
+A child sits by the restroom singing as he waits his turn to wash his hands before snack time.
 Another is deeply concentrating on putting her foot into her slipper, which she has removed before stepping on the balance cubes.

 Little Stars Classroom (Ages 2-3)

 The practical life area is full of activity—three little children are scooping, pouring, and sorting items according to color and shape.
-I observe two little girls reading a book and laughing out loud as they find a little felt worm on one of the pages.
+Two little girls read a book and laugh out loud as they find a little felt worm on one of the pages.
 It is abundantly clear that these students are in the sensitive period for small objects and details.

 Montessori identified eleven different sensitive periods occurring from birth through the age of six: order, movement, small objects, grace and courtesy, refinement of the senses, writing, reading, language, spatial relationships, music, and mathematics.